beehive-lab/mambo/README.md

 ==============================================================

 News:
+* 2017-04-03: The AArch64 port of MAMBO is officially released.
+The initial AArch64 porting was done by Guillermo Callaghan <guillermocallaghan at hotmail dot com>.
 * We have presented the TACO paper at [HiPEAC](https://www.hipeac.net/events/activities/7477/session-9-binary-translation/) 2017, on 25th of January.
 The slides are available [here](http://www.cs.man.ac.uk/~gorgovc9/slides_hipeac.pdf).

 Publications: